afs/rdf-delta/docs/rdf-patch-logs.md

 section: 3
 ---

-A patch log is a sequence of [patched](rdf-patch) where one patch is to be applied after another.
+A patch log is a sequence of [patches](rdf-patch) where one patch is to be applied after another.

-The operations that can be performed on a a log are to append a new patch to the log and to fetch patches from the log.
-A patch in a log is never changed once appended.
+The operations that can be performed on a log are to append a new patch to the log, and to fetch patches from the log.
+A patch in a log is never changed once appended to the log.

 ## Identifying Patches